VVr17/clicker-game/README.md

 # Usage

+- Registration

-- Registration When you first visit the game website, you will be prompted to register with your name and email address.
+        When you first visit the game website, you will be prompted to register with your name and email address.

 # Gameplay

 - Click the button on the screen to earn points.
 Each click will add one point to your score.
 The game consists of 5 levels, each with a different enemy.
-To progress to the next level, you must reach number of 20 clicks for each level.
+To progress to the next level, you must reach targeted number of clicks for each
+  level:

+        1 level:  15 clicks,
+        2 level:  20 clicks,
+        3 level:  25 clicks,
+        4 level:  30 clicks,
+        5 level:  35 clicks,

 - Your score, which is the total number of clicks you have made across all levels, will be displayed on the top of the screen.

-- Level Progression When you reach the target number of clicks for a level, a message will be displayed congratulating you on reaching the next level.
+- Level Progression: When you reach the target number of clicks for a level, a message will be displayed congratulating you on reaching the next level.

-# Contributing

-If you would like to contribute to Clicker Heroes, feel free to fork the repository and submit a pull request.
+- The timer tracks the amount of time a player has spent in a game while defeating enemies.
+The timer starts when the game begins, and it stops when the player has defeated all the enemies.

 # Enjoy playing Clicker Heroes!